nest/nest-simulator/doc/userdoc/guides/built-in_timers.rst

 Detailed timers
 ---------------

-Detailed built-in timers can be activated (and again deactivated) prior to compilation through the cmake flag ``with-detailed-timers``.
+Detailed built-in timers can be activated (and again deactivated) prior to compilation through the cmake flag ``-Dwith-detailed-timers=ON``.
 They provide further insights into the time NEST spends in different phases of the simulation cycle, but they can impact the runtime.
 Therefore, detailed timers are by default inactive.

 If detailed timers are active, the following time measurements are available in the kernel dictionary: